• Deirdre Hutton

 Lauren Piccirillo Waid

-Lauren Piccirillo Waid is Adjunct Instructor of Woodwinds at the South Carolina Governor’s School for the Arts and Humanities.
+Lauren Piccirillo Waid is the Bassoon Instructor at the South Carolina Governor’s School for the Arts and Humanities.
 She holds a Bachelor of Music and a Master of Music from the University of Cincinnati College-Conservatory of Music, where she studied with Martin James and William Winstead.
-Lauren is Second Bassoon with the Greenville Symphony Orchestra, and she recently completed two seasons as Acting Principal.
-She teaches privately in the Upstate and serves as the wind coach for the Greenville County Youth Orchestra.
-Before moving to Greenville, Lauren was a freelance bassoonist in the Greater Cincinnati area.
-She has performed with the Cincinnati Chamber Orchestra, the Indianapolis Symphony Orchestra, the Louisville Orchestra, the Richmond (IN) Symphony Orchestra, the Springfield (OH) Symphony Orchestra, the Kentucky Symphony Orchestra, and others.
+She teaches privately in the Upstate, serves as the wind coach for the Greenville County Youth Orchestra, and is Bassoon Professor at Furman University.
+Lauren has performed with the Greenville Symphony Orchestra, Asheville Symphony Orchestra, Hendersonville Symphony Orchestra, Cincinnati Chamber Orchestra, Indianapolis Symphony Orchestra, Louisville Orchestra, Richmond (IN) Symphony Orchestra, Springfield (OH) Symphony Orchestra, Kentucky Symphony Orchestra, and many others.
 Lauren taught at Franklin College, IN for six years, where she was a full-time professor of Music Theory and Applied Woodwinds.
-Lauren has taught private piano lessons for over twenty years, and she has also designed programs for and taught preschool music and upper elementary Montessori music.
+Lauren has taught private piano and woodwind lessons for over twenty years, and she has also designed programs for and taught preschool music and upper elementary Montessori music.
 Lauren taught at Cincinnati’s prestigious Walnut Hills High School, where she grew the bassoon studio from one to eight bassoonists within five years.
 She served as Music Chair for the Three Arts Scholarship board, where she had the pleasure of awarding many college-aged musicians significant scholarships.
 Lauren is a member of the International Double Reed Society.
 She also makes and sells her own bassoon reeds and was cofounder of Double or Nothing Reeds, LLC.

 • Dr. Elliott Smith